 Trying to stuff more and more things-to-do into teenier and teenier bits of time while watching the clocks, calendars and other time measures can get really confusing.

 In many people, it gives rise to feelings of overwhelm.
 Me, I always feel like I’m getting cross-eyed after a certain point when I venture into these time management experiments and explorations.
+(I sure don’t want to get stuck that way!)

 The conventional antidote for that very common reaction to time managing moves, the advisers say, is to lay down systems and routines so that you don’t have to think about it.